 Supplier scorecards are globally accepted as a key tool for managing a more profitable supply chain.

-Sometimes the KPI’s that seemed essential at the outset turn out to be turkeys because getting the data is too hard – or even worse, your organization can’t figure out what actions to take with the data.
+Sometimes the KPIs that seemed essential at the outset turn out to be turkeys because getting the data is too hard – or even worse, your organization can’t figure out what actions to take with the data.
 On the other hand, you will inevitably find gaps in your scorecard.
 Most often, your measurements will require exceptions to handle strategic suppliers who have special status.
-Plan to review your KPI’s monthly during the first 3 to 4 months and cull out the bad ones quickly.
+Plan to review your KPIs monthly during the first three to four months and cull out the bad ones quickly.
 Then, plan on a quarterly review for the remainder of the year.

 Identify and get access to the right data sources

 This can really be the hardest part of scorecard design.
 Data may reside in any number of software applications and spreadsheets.
 It may be incomplete, biased or even wrong.
 Yet pulling it all together in a believable way is the core of your success.
 Consider using software to automate data integration.
 These tools can maintain a live connection to your data and generate updates as needed.
 More advanced ones can structure and clean the data before dumping into a format for reporting.
 If you use data quality tools, monitor the amount of clean-up needed and work hard to improve the quality in source data systems.

 Often, KPIs are based on average performance levels.
 For example, average lead times may be calculated over time and compared across suppliers.
 However, if lead times tend to be very short for some suppliers and longer for others, an average will generate an irrelevant basis of comparison.
 In this case, calculate percentile ranks.